adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 21/12/20

+* Sort a list of dictionaries by any key of the dictionary by using key=lambda x: x[key] in the sorted function.

 ## 20/12/20

 * Came across the Reproducibility checklist for Machine Learning [here](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf) by Prof.Joelle Pinaeu.